Pantheon Enterprise Gateway

 Pantheon Enterprise Gateway creates a secure tunnel between your firewall and your public facing website.
 This is available for sites within Enterprise and EDU+ organizations.
 Contact us for more information.

-One of the affects of the elastic nature of Pantheon's platform is that sites have a dynamic outgoing IP.
+One of the effects of the elastic nature of Pantheon's platform is that sites have a dynamic outgoing IP.
 Container IP addresses are not constant, so direct connections aren't sustainable.
 This can be a problem if your site needs to communicate with another service that restricts traffic by source IP.
 The Pantheon Enterprise Gateway provides a solution.

 How It Works